 - Proposals based on previously published or presented work will be considered only if the committee decides that NAPH conference audience is generally unfamiliar with the work and/or that it can benefit the conference participants.

 - To be included in the program, all presenters will be required to pre-register for the conference and hold a current membership in NAPH.

-- Submission is done online only at the NAPH website (see below).
+- Submission is online only at the NAPH website (see link below).

 Deadline for proposals:

-All abstracts and submission forms must be posted by December 15, 2018.
-The portal will close at 5:00 PM Eastern time.
+All abstracts and submission forms must be posted by December 15, 2020.
+The portal will close at 5:00 PM Eastern time (USA).
 Late proposals will not be accepted.

-For guidelines and submission in Bible or Post-Biblical Literature, click here
+For guidelines and submission in Bible click here

-For guidelines and submission in Language and Linguistics, here
+For guidelines and submission in Language and Linguistics click here